 First Wittenborg Students to Graduate Virtually as Part of "Hybrid" Ceremony

-For the first time in its history Wittenborg University of Applied Sciences will live-stream its Summer Graduation Ceremony on Friday, 10 July, in addition to hosting a small, intimate gathering of graduates and essential staff at its main campus in Apeldoorn.
+For the first time in its history WUAS will live-stream its Summer Graduation Ceremony on Friday, 10 July, in addition to hosting a small, intimate gathering of graduates and essential staff at its main campus in Apeldoorn.
 It will also be the first time that a group of students will graduate virtually – mainly those who either find themselves outside the Netherlands or cannot attend the ceremony in person for other reasons.

 Initially it was thought that this year's ceremony would be cancelled after the COVID-19 pandemic reached the Netherlands in March and all education was hastily moved online.
 However, from 1 July the Dutch government has relaxed several restrictions, which include allowing all institutions of higher education to offer physical classes again.